 It is a fact of life.
 What is important is the percentages.
 A game you can play.

 We teach this in telemarketing.
-Make 10 calls to get one appointment, make 10 appointments to get one sale.
+Make 10 calls to get one appointment, and make 10 appointments to get one sale.
 The challenge then is to change the numbers.

 I have picked up a sheet and made 3 appointments in three calls.
 Wow on a roll.
 Then it turns bad.

-So my challenge is one to improve the numbers by getting an extra appointment.
+So my challenge is to improve the numbers by getting an extra appointment.
 That is eight knockbacks instead of nine.

 So what if you get ten?
 Just adjust the script and keep rolling the dice, it will even out.